spire-labs/preconfirmation-registry/penalty_conditions.md

-# Writing Penalty Conditions for you Proposer Commitments
+# Writing Penalty Conditions for your Proposer Commitments
-Penalty conditions (or slashing conditions) represent the conditions under which a proposer should be penalized (slashing or frozen).
+Penalty conditions (or slashing conditions) represent the conditions under which a proposer should be penalized (slashed or frozen).
 These can also be used to slash another form of collateral, such as restaked ETH in another contract.

 ## Overview
 Penalty conditions are EVM bytecode that, when executed, eventually return a `Penalty` struct.
 The `Penalty` struct contains three fields:

 - `weiSlashed`: the amount of wei that should be slashed from the proposer's balance
 - `weiFrozen`: the amount of wei that should be frozen from the proposer's balance
-- `blocksFrozen`: the number of blocks that should be frozen from the proposer's balance
+- `blocksFrozen`: the number of blocks for which the proposer's balance should be frozen

 Note that slashing takes priority over freezing, meaning that if a proposer has no balance after being slashed, they will not be frozen.